chains-project/bacardi/results/results_baseline_cot_buggy_line/qwen-qwen2.5-32b-instruct/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphPipeline.java_response.txt

     /**
      * Synchronize pipeline by reading all responses.
 This operation close the pipeline.
 In order to
-     * get return values from pipelined commands, capture the different Response&lt;?&gt; of the
+     * get return values from pipelined commands, capture the different Response<?> of the
      * commands you execute.
      */
     void sync();